• Skip to primary navigation

 Jasper Ridge Biological Preserve is a 1,200-acre natural reserve south of the central campus owned by the university and used by wildlife biologists for research.

-SLAC National Accelerator Laboratory is a facility that is west of the central campus operated by the University for the Department of Energy.
+SLAC National Accelerator Laboratory is a facility west of the central campus operated by the University for the Department of Energy.

 It contains the longest linear particle accelerator in the world, 2 miles (3.2 km) on 426 acres (172 ha) of land.

-Golf course and a seasonal lake: The university also has its own golf course and a seasonal lake (Lake Lagunita, actually an irrigation reservoir), both home to the vulnerable California tiger salamander.
-As of 2012, Lake Lagunita was regularly dry and the university had no plans to artificially fill it.
+Golf course and a seasonal lake: The university also has its own golf course and a seasonal lake (Lake Lagunita, an irrigation reservoir), home to the vulnerable California tiger salamander.
+As of 2012, Lake Lagunita was regularly dry, and the university had no plans to fill it artificially.

 Off the founding grant:

-Hopkins Marine Station, in Pacific Grove, California, is a marine biology research center that is owned by the university since 1892.
+Hopkins Marine Station, in Pacific Grove, California, is a marine biology research center owned by the university since 1892.

 Study abroad locations: unlike typical study abroad programs, Stanford itself operates in several locations around the world; thus, each location has Stanford faculty-in-residence and staff in addition to students, creating a “mini-Stanford.”